ducalpha/greenbag/README.md

 [![Energy Consumption Comparison](http://img.youtube.com/vi/MqXcb8vExsg/0.jpg)](https://www.youtube.com/watch?v=MqXcb8vExsg)

 ## How to build
-This source code can be built for Android or Linux desktop platforms.
+This source code can be built for Android and Linux desktop platforms.
 The following build commands for desktops were tested on gcc 5.4.0 on Ubuntu 16.04.
 You can build on Android by using gcc in Android NDK.

 * Standalone mode: In this mode, GreenBag works like a typical downloader, such as wget.
 `make standalone`

-* Proxy mode: This is the original mode.
-Greenbag was designed to use as a proxy to between the server and the video player.
-However, this mode requires some additional setup.
+* Proxy mode: In this mode, GreenBag acts as a proxy to between the server and the video player.
+GreenBag was orignally designed to work on this mode, but it requires some additional setup steps.
 `make`

 ## Server configuration